About Shibuya PARCO Business Hours Point Up Campaign Pokepal Payment ・ +3Pt with PARCO Card

 ——Please tell us about the concept of this exhibition.

-"Navy" is a coined word that mixes "Navy", which means Navy and dark blue, and "Naïve", which means innocent and innocent.
-I like the sea since I was young, and I've always been attracted to the sea.
-In the same way, I've been interested in sailing for a long time.
-This series started to find out why I wonder why I was so attracted to the sea and sailors.
-I started to ask questions, and I haven't found the answer yet."
+"Naïvy is a coined word that mixes Navy, Navy, dark blue, and Naïve, which means innocence and innocence.
+I have loved the sea since I was young, and I have been attracted to the sea all the time.
+In the same way, I have always been interested in sailors.
+This is the series that I started to find out why I was so attracted to sea and seafarers.
+I started to ask questions, and I haven’t found the answer yet.”

-——Why did you decide to complete the "Naïvy" series with this exhibition?
+——With this exhibition, why did you decide to complete the Naïvy series?

-"This time, as the final form of this series, I chose the 50 most favorite photos I've been taking for 10 years.
-From the archives I've been shooting, I tried various things such as size and technique.
-By doing this, I thought it would be possible to move on to the next project, away from the ten years I had obsessed with the sea."
+"This time, as the final form of this series, I chose the 50 pieces that I like most from the photos I've been taking for 10 years.
+From the archives I took to shoot, I tried various things, such as size and technique, and tried them.
+By doing this, I thought I could move away from the ten years of obsessed with the sea and move on to the next project.”

 ——When you were young, did you live near the sea?

-"I was born in Seville, Spain, and have been learning synchronized swimming since I was seven years old.
-It was a very tough team, so I had training every day from 4 hours on weekdays and from 10 am to 10 pm on weekends, so I had to practice seriously.
-When I was 11 years old, I moved to a town called Cadiz on the edge of Spain, and unfortunately there were no synchronized swimming teams or pools in that town.
+“I was born in Seville, Spain, and I’ve been learning synchronized swimming since I was seven years old.
+It was a very strict team, so I had training every day from 4 hours on weekdays and from 10:00 am to 10:00 pm on weekends, so I had to practice seriously.
+When I was 11, I moved to a town called Cadiz on the edge of Spain, and unfortunately there was no synchronised swimming team or pool in that town.
 But instead, there was a sea there.
 In a sense, it was the sea that freed me from the harshness of synchronized swimming.
-Swimming in a square box, no rigorous training, and every day I started cycling along the seaside road to school.
-By spending such a daily life, the sea became a symbol of freedom in me, freeing pressure and time, and finally becoming a place where I could release myself."
+No swimming in a square box or rigorous training, I started cycling on the seaside road every day until I went to school.
+By spending that day, the sea has become a symbol of freedom, freed from pressure and time, and finally became a place where I can release myself.”

-——What kind of childhood did you have?
+——What kind of childhood was it?
 Have you ever felt that you have a strange feeling different from others?

-"When I was young, I had the impression that I was isolated rather than feeling that I had a different feeling from others.
-I was born and raised in a small town, so there were few friends who could share interest in art and photography.
-Synchronized swimming was severe, unfortunately I was frustrated by my teammates, and I also felt alienation in the team.
-But my school classmates were very kind and I was getting along well.
-I was a person who was able to study with an otaku temperament, so I taught my homework and showed me the answer during the test (laughs).
-I was conscious of the difference in interest from others, but I thought that the difference was a good thing."
+"In my childhood, I had the impression that I was isolated rather than feeling different from other people.
+I was born and raised in a small town, so I had few friends who could share interest in art and photography.
+Synchronized swimming was severe, and unfortunately I was irritated by my teammates, and I also felt alienated within the team.
+But the classmates in the school were very kind and they were getting along well.
+I was a person who was able to study with a geek personality, so I taught my homework and showed me the answer during the test (laughs).
+I was aware of the difference in interest from others, but I thought the difference was good.”

-——Are the sailors and found objects sailor clothes inspired by the scenery they saw when they were young?
+——Are the sailors and found objects sailor clothes inspired by the scenery I saw when I was young?

-"No, the Spanish navy doesn't look like this.
-These are American sailor clothes used during World War II, and I think it is the image that comes first to mind when we imagine a navy or sailor.
-In that sense, I use this sailor clothing symbolically.
-In addition to the Navy, I am interested in ship design and mechanism, so I sometimes use it as a motif, but it is not the appearance of a sailor I have seen in my life, but it was created as a symbol of an imaginary sailor."
+“No, the Spanish Navy is not like this.
+These are American sailor clothes used during World War II, and I think they are the first images that come to mind when we imagine navy or sailors.
+In that sense, I use this sailor uniform symbolically.
+In addition to the Navy, I'm interested in the design and structure of ships, so it's a motif, but it's not the appearance of a sailor I've seen in my life, but it's just a symbol of an imaginary sailor."

-——It is often used that the half body is uniform and the half body is naked, but what kind of intention is it?
+——It is often used to have half body uniforms and half body naked, but what is the intention of doing?

-"I think uniforms mean that they belong somewhere and are a symbol of communities and organizations.
-And the fact that the half body is naked represents the symbol and personality of the individual.
-A state where you belong to somewhere but have not lost your personality.
-In a sense, jokes are included, but in order to break down the form of belonging to somewhere in uniforms, for example, sailor clothes are embroidered, a symbol of individuality.
-I thought that embroidery would break down the state of belonging to some organization and show individuality."
+“I think uniforms mean that they belong somewhere and are symbols of communities and organizations.
+And the fact that the half body is naked represents the symbol and individuality of the individual.
+You belong somewhere but have not lost your personality.
+In a sense, some jokes are included, but because of the desire to break down the form of belonging somewhere in the uniform, for example, the sailor clothes are embroidered, a symbol of individuality.
+I thought that the embroidery would break down the status of belonging to some organization and create individuality."

 ——Daisy flowers often appear as key symbols in photographs and embroidery of sailor clothes.

-"Daisy, like the sea, is naturally attracted.
-Blue, sailor clothes and Daisy.
-I don't understand these three things, but for some reason, have been attracted to them for a long time, and have become common keywords in this series."
+"Daisy is also attracted to nature just like the sea.
+Blue and sailor clothes and Daisy.
+These three things I can't understand, but for some reason I've been attracted to them for a long time and have become common keywords in this series."

 ——If sailor clothing represents a group, is Daisy a symbol of liberation?

-"Yes, that's right.
+"Maybe, right?
 It may be linked to a symbol of freedom.
-I don't know in Japan, but in U.K., Daisy is a weed-like flower that blooms everywhere.
+I don't know in Japan, but in U.K., Daisy is a weed-like flower that blooms all over there.
 But it's very beautiful.
-I think many people like hand-salt flowers, but I love the flowers that bloom on the roadside like Daisy.
-It's also a symbol of freedom, and you can feel strength, so I'm very attracted.
+I think there are many people who like hand-salted flowers, but I love flowers that bloom on the roadside like Daisy.
+It is also a symbol of freedom, and you can feel powerful, so I am very attracted to you.
 And one more thing, thank you for everyday life is my theme.
-Rather than taking up things that are more unique or highly unique than necessary, there are many beautiful things in everyday life, and I would like to use such things as motifs.
-The consciousness of gratitude for everyday life may be reflected in Daisy."
+Rather than taking up things that are more unique or unique than necessary, there are many beautiful things in everyday life, and I would like to use them as a motif.
+Perhaps the awareness of gratitude for everyday life is manifested in Daisy."

-——I felt that the main visual was a surprising work in the series, but could you tell me why you chose this work?
+——I felt the main visual was a surprising work in the series, but please tell us why you chose this work.

-"It was one of the proposals from PARCO MUSEUM TOKYO, but I didn't want to choose a piece that would tell all the contents of the exhibition.
-At Mysterias, I thought it would attract people's interest by dare to focus on visuals that make you think about what this is.
-The pants in the photo are bottoms of sailor clothing, but they are simple visuals while engaging in the theme, and they don't implant any extra expectations or images to people.
+"It was one of the proposals from the PARCO MUSEUM TOKYO side, but I didn't want to choose a piece that would tell you all about the contents of the exhibition.
+I thought that it would attract people's interest by dareing to focus on visuals that make them think what this is in mystery.
+The pants in the photo are the bottom of the sailor suit, but they are simple visuals that are involved in the theme and do not implant any extra expectations or images to people.
 This work was taken in the portrait series of "Dazed" magazine.
-I often do things that I don't need while shooting advertisements or magazines, and present them as my own work."
+I often do things that I don't need while shooting advertisements and magazines, and then publish them as my own work."

 ——I heard that all the photos were hand-made C-type prints and were made with particular attention.

-"Yes, C-type print (chromogenic print).
-It's a technical story, but it takes a lot of time than hard work.
-I will project it on the paper to be transcribed from above the negative and wait until it appears in the dark room, but just want to change the color a little, I have to test once and wait 10 minutes.
-It starts by cutting large roll printed paper, which has only Kodak and Fujifilm, in a dark room according to the size of the photo.
-I worked in London, but fortunately, I was able to get the help of John McCarthy.
-He is a craftsman who has dedicated most of his life to the development of photography.
-I think I was able to teach you all the knowledge that he could have while working together.
-On the other hand, the fact that it takes time to develop is an opportunity to reconsider your work.
-I was able to reflect my will in every detail, and it was very happy to be able to work in such a way."
+"Yes, it's a C-type print (chromogenic print).
+It's technical, but it takes a lot of time rather than hard.
+I project it on the paper to be transcribed from the top of the negative and wait until it is reflected in the dark room, but even if I want to change the color a little, I have to test it once and wait 10 minutes.
+It starts with cutting a large roll printed paper that only has Kodak and Fujifilm in a dark room according to the size of the photo.
+I worked in London and fortunately, I got the help of John McCarthy.
+He is a craftsman who has devoted most of his life to the development of photographs.
+I think that while working together, I was able to teach him all the knowledge he could have.
+In addition, the fact that it takes time to develop is an opportunity to reconsider your work.
+I was able to reflect my will in every detail and I was very happy to be able to work that way over time.”

 ——The dark blue color of the sea is also different from each photo, and it is very beautiful and impressive.

-——Words are spelled under the photo, how do you use the expressions of photos and words?
+——Words are spelled under the photo, but how do you use the expression of photos and words?

-"For the Naïvy series this time, I thought it was important to use both photos and words, so I decided to use both.
+"For this Naïvy series, I thought it was important to use both photos and words, so I decided to use both.
 But words are the beginning of most of my works, and when I think I can convey my feelings more, I express them with words only.
-If you think that someone who doesn't use words will be able to communicate, choose a photo.
-The photos will be edited and made into works."
+If you think that people who don't dare to use words will tell you, choose a photo.
+The photos will be edited and edited into pieces.”

-——I heard that there is a habit of spelling everyday moments as words, but when did you start that habit?
+——I heard that there is a habit of spelling everyday moments as words.
+When did that habit start?

 "I started writing my own words when I was 12 or 13 years old.
-Of course, it was different from the current style.……。 But since I was 6 or 7 years old when I learned to write letters, I liked drawing and writing on my notebooks.
-I'm still taking that note.
-Since I was eight years old, I have been writing a diary every day.
-I tried to cut out the photos and collage them.
-I've been making notes on my own since then."
+Of course, it was different from the current style.……。 But since I was 6 or 7 years old when I learned to write, I loved drawing pictures and letters in notebooks.
+I still have that notebook.
+Since I was eight years old, I wrote a diary every day.
+Try cutting out pictures or collage them.
+I’ve been making my own notes since then.”

 ——Has there been any change in the customs since the advent of SNS?

-"For me, it's better to write down in a notebook than SNS.
-Then, I scrutinize my words and upload what I would like to share to everyone on SNS.
-I was originally a shy child, so I had a habit of writing out all my thoughts in my notebook once, reading it back, and then communicating it to someone.
-That's why I still write my thoughts in my notebook before posting to SNS."
+"For me, it's better to write down on a notebook than SNS.
+Then, I scrutinize my words and upload what I think can be shared with everyone on SNS.
+I was originally a shy child, so I had a habit of writing out all my thoughts in a notebook once, reading them back, and then communicating them to someone.
+Therefore, I still write my thoughts in my notebook before posting on social media.”

 ——Is this your first visit to Japan?
-Do you have any favorite places in Japan?
+Do you have a favorite place in Japan?

-"This is my third time.
+“This is the third time.
 Japan may be my favorite country.
-I am naturally interested in various cultures of Japan.
-I always go around architecture and gardens, and I also like their commitment to the details and humility.
-It may be natural, stiff, or even boring for the Japanese people, but from my point of view, Japanese etiquette and everyday rules are wonderful and interesting."
+I am also interested in various cultures in Japan.
+I always go around architecture and gardens, and I like the attention and humility of the details.
+It may be natural, stiff, or boring for Japanese people, but from my point of view, Japanese etiquette and daily rules are lovely and interesting."

-——For example, what kind of Japanese rules do you feel attractive?
+——For example, what do you feel attractive about Japanese rules?

-"I'm a type of jumping into what I'm interested in right away and wanting to do it soon, so I can't wait quite hard.
-I'm staying at a very nice hotel in Japan now, and of course I'm not dissatisfied with the service, but for example, when I wake up in the morning and ask for room service, I don't know if I don't want to bring it as soon as I'm in Europe and the United States, I'm sure I can get it right away.
-But in Japan, "Your breakfast will be prepared in 30 minutes" and you will have to wait.
+"I'm the type that I want to jump into what I'm interested in right away, so it's hard to wait.
+I am currently staying at a very nice hotel in Japan, and of course I am not dissatisfied with the service, but for example, when I wake up in the morning and ask for room service because I want to eat coffee and croissants, I don't tell them I want them to bring them right away, but I somehow understand them and bring them right away.
+But in Japan, you will be politely told, "Your breakfast will be prepared in 30 minutes" and you will have to wait.
 But if you wait properly, the service person will come and arrange breakfast neatly.
-You have to wait, but there is always a process in Japan that you will do it properly when you wait.
-I felt why people in Europe and the United States were in a hurry, and they would live a more calm and calm life in the customs and order of Japan.
-I like the rules of Japan because I feel respect and compassion for people."
+There is always a process in Japan where you have to wait, but if you wait, you will do it properly.
+I felt that the people of Europe and the United States were in a hurry, and that they would lead a more peaceful and calm life in the customs and order of Japan.
+I love the Japanese rules because I feel respect and compassion for people."

-——I heard that you collect ties, but where did you buy the tie you wear today?
+——I heard that you have a collection of ties.
+Where did you buy the tie you wear today?

-"I found it yesterday in Don Quijote.
+“I found it yesterday in Don Quijote.
 I'm sorry that it's not a fashion brand (laughs).
-I think it's a tie for uniforms for high school girls in Japan, but for me, the tie is very thin and short, so it was perfect.
-There are many ties for men, so I can't find something that suits me, so I'm always looking for it.
-I have about 40 collections, but most of them are presented by friends who know me."
+I think it's a tie for Japanese high school girls' uniforms, but for me, the tie is very thin and short in size, so it was perfect.
+There are many ties for men, so I can't find anything that suits me easily, so I'm always looking for them.
+I have about 40 collections, and most of them are gifts given by friends who know me."

 ——Finally, please tell us about your future activities.

-Coco, who speaks humorously with a sincere and frank attitude.
-After the interview, we visited the Shibuya PARCO and visited GUCCI and A.P.C., where we had experience in collaborating, looking for their favorite tie.
-She will continue to show us a new world of art by creating works in various ways, including photography, painting, and language, and launching original fashion brands.
+Coco, who sometimes spoke humorously with honest and frank attitude.
+After the interview, we toured the Shibuya PARCO building, searched for favorite ties, and visited GUCCI and A.P.C., where we had experience in collaboration.
+She creates works in a variety of ways, such as photography, painting, and language, and also launches an original fashion brand, and will continue to show us a new world of art.

 Exhibition